jarcode-foss/glava/README.md

 $ glava
 ```

+Note: If you're using an old version of meson, and `sudo meson install` [does not work](https://github.com/wacossusca34/glava/issues/119), try running `ninja install` instead.

 You can run `meson configure` in the project directory to get a list of available compile-time configuration options.

 You can pass `-DDEBUG` to meson for debug builds of both glad (only with `-Dglad`) and glava, `-Dstandalone` allows you to run GLava in the build directory.